 How to Complete a Medicaid Application in Wisconsin by Phone

 Aside from using the online Medicaid application or learning where do you sign up for Medicaid in person, it is possible to pick up the phone and speak with a Medicaid worker.
-Be prepared to answer questions for the over-the-phone Medicaid application forms in WI, because he or she will quiz you on your circumstances, both financial and health-wise.
+Be prepared to answer questions for the over-the-phone Medicaid application forms in WI, because he or she will ask you about your circumstances, both financial and health-wise.

 A Wisconsin Medicaid application will not be successful if the applicant’s income is too high.
 One’s yearly cumulative household income before taxes must be below a certain threshold in order to sign up for Medicaid in WI.
 Federal Poverty Level (FPL) guidelines can change annually, but you must know for WI Medicaid application forms to be accepted, income for childless adults must not exceed 138 percent of the FPL.
 Annual income limits are dependent on group size and if you continue to wonder how to apply for WI Medicaid, refer to our state qualifications page.

-Non-Financial Eligibility Requirements and Forms for Medicaid Application in Wisconsin
+What Are the Non-Financial Requirements for Medicaid in Wisconsin?

 Non-financial criteria need to be met for a recipient to sign up for Medicaid.
-You must be a citizen of the United States or considered to be a legal immigrant in order to receive coverage following the completion of Medicaid application forms.
+You must be a citizen of the United States or considered to be a legal immigrant in order to receive Medicaid coverage.
 You must also reside in the state of Wisconsin.
 Procedures to verify and document citizenship or qualified alien status will be required for a WI Medicaid application to proceed.

 You now know how to answer the question, “Where do you sign up for WI Medicaid?” and how to complete forms for Medicaid application, but unless you aware of which documents need to be handed in with the form for an accurate assessment to be made, the application procedure will be delayed.